Brunei's Crown Prince visits Changi Naval Base

 "I look forward to closer cooperation and deeper ties with Brunei, and I hope that Crown Prince Billah and his delegation had a fruitful time here in Singapore," he said.

-The Crown Prince is here on a three-day official visit - which ends on Friday - at the invitation of Senior Minister and Coordinating Minister for National Security Teo Chee Hean for the 8th Singapore-Brunei Young Leaders' Programme.
+The Crown Prince was here on a three-day official visit - which ended yesterday - at the invitation of Senior Minister and Coordinating Minister for National Security Teo Chee Hean for the 8th Singapore-Brunei Young Leaders' Programme.